 What is forceful stewardship?

-Forceful stewardship involves cooperation among large shareholders to win votes at companies’ Annual General Meetings (AGMs).
-Institutional investors (large funds such as pensions and university endowments that manage many people’s money) own about a third of the global market.
+In theory, the shareholders of a company are the owners and have the right of control.
+As such, Forceful Stewardship involves cooperation among large shareholders to win votes at companies’ Annual General Meetings (AGMs).
+Institutional investors (who manage the money of others) own about a third of the global market.
 In the US, they own 67% of all stocks.1 If these investors were to band together as a group in order to win votes, they could change companies’ policies and practices.
 Most shareholder engagement on environmental issues to date has focused on reporting and disclosure of climate change risk or carbon emissions – which is great, but not sufficient to prevent catastrophic climate change.

 Why would shareholders vote against their own interests?